Trapped Two-Dimensional Fermi Gases with Population Imbalance: Introduction

 The physics of two-dimensional ultracold gases turns out to be significantly different from that of three dimensions.
 In practice, a quasi-2D system can be realized using optical lattices.
 This has already been done with \emph{balanced} Fermi mixtures~\cite{chin,bloch}.
-To date, theoretical studies of 2D imbalanced fermion gases have mainly focussed on homogeneous systems and were concerned with the effects of finite temperature~\cite{desilva}, the Berezinskii-Kosterlitz-Thouless (BKT) transition~\cite{tempere3,lklim,tempere5,zhang2}, Fulde-Ferrel-Larkin-Ovchinnikov (FFLO) states~\cite{conduit,desilva}, interlayer tunneling~\cite{tempere4,desilva} and critical temperatures~\cite{petrov}.
+To date, theoretical studies of 2D imbalanced fermion gases have mainly focussed on homogeneous systems and were concerned with the effects of finite temperature~\cite{klimin44,desilva}, the Berezinskii-Kosterlitz-Thouless (BKT) transition~\cite{tempere3,lklim,tempere5,zhang2}, Fulde-Ferrel-Larkin-Ovchinnikov (FFLO) states~\cite{conduit,desilva}, interlayer tunneling~\cite{tempere4,desilva} and critical temperatures~\cite{petrov}.

 In this work, we explore trapped, imbalanced 2D fermion gases at zero temperature using the mean-field theory for homogeneous phases of Ref.~\onlinecite{tempere1}.
 We present phase diagrams which depend only on an interaction parameter and the population imbalance.
-Three relevant trap configurations are identified: a fully normal configuration (FN) and two configurations consisting of a superfluid (SF) core surrounded by a fully polarized normal (FPN) or partially polarized normal (PPN) shell, respectively.
-The transition between these three configurations can be either continuous or discontinuous.
-We also study the influence of a nonzero N-SF surface tension on the phase diagrams and find that it strongly suppresses the PPN phase.
+Three relevant trap configurations are identified: a fully normal configuration (FN) and two configurations consisting of a superfluid (SF) core surrounded by a fully polarized normal (FPN) or partially-polarized normal (PPN) shell, respectively.
+The transitions between these three configurations are of second order.
 Using two different approaches, we then investigate the collective excitations: we model the N phase both hydrodynamically and collisionlessly.
-The collective mode spectrum is discontinuous at the first-order transition and has frequencies below the trapping frequency near the continuous transition.
+The collective mode spectrum has frequencies below the trapping frequency.
 Finally, we find that the polarization of the N phase close to the interface has a strong effect on the thermal equilibration process: at low temperatures, energy transport through the N-SF interface is blocked.